paines/picolisp-sdl2/README.md

 minimal SDL2 library for PicoLisp

-what works: NOTHING!
+what works: not much!
-  well, you can init and open a window
+  - a short example show the initialization and rendering of an buffer to a texture which is blitted to the renderer
+  - we need events!!!